cbrun/cbrun.github.io/_posts/2026-06-10-obeo-strengthens-its-commitment-to-the-future-of-capella.md

 The add-on is now fully open source under the Eclipse Public License, and the [code is available here](https://github.com/eclipse-capella/capella-simulink-connector).

 If your organization wants to contribute improvements to this project, feel free to reach out to us.
-We would be happy to explore [an open-innovation collaboration](https://www.obeosoft.com/en/company/open-innovation/).
+We would be happy to explore [a custom-development and open-innovation collaboration](https://www.obeosoft.com/en/services/custom-development/).

 By opening this add-on, we hope to make advanced architecture-to-simulation workflows easier to share, improve and adopt across the community.